React Native vs Flutter: Which One is Better for 2023? 3 React Native vs Flutter: Which One is Better for 2023?

 What is Flutter?

 Todd Fabacher, Chief Executive Officer with over 25 years history of working in the computer software industry, says about Flutter: “This has been attempted many times before with moderate success, but Google has finally solved the mobile development puzzle with Flutter.
-It is open-source and free, which is perfect for students and others on a limited budget.
-My advice is just to download it and get started.
+It is open-source and free, perfect for students and others on a limited budget.
+My advice is to download it and get started.
 It is that simple.
 It will be the best investment in yourself or your company that you will ever make.”

 According to Google, “Flutter’s web support builds on these innovations, offering an app-centric framework that takes full advantage of all that the modern web has to offer.”